Masala-Dosaa/Masala-Dosaa/README.md

 - 👋 Hi, I’m Ansh Arora
 - 👀 I’m interested in web Designing
 - 🌱 I’m currently learning java
-- 💞️ I’m looking for some friends who need's help or can help me with learning and projects
+- 💞️ I’m looking for some friends who need help in designing and editing or can help me with learning and projects
-- 📫 you can text on my insta ig_ansharora
+- 📫 you can text on my insta - ig_ansharora
 - ⚡ Fun fact: i'm a video editor

 <!---